 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

-New local coffee shops are popping up all over the Burgh, giving us plenty of options to curl up until the sun shows itself again.
+New local coffee shops are popping up all over the Burgh, giving us plenty of options to to feel cozy, meet new neighbors and support local businesses.

 Coffee Tree Roasters is a local family-owned shop with multiple locations throughout the city, including Squirrel Hill, Shadyside, Bakery Square, and more.
 My husband and I visited their location in Mt.
 Lebanon on Beverly Road and absolutely fell in love with the place.
 The cozy yet open space and friendly faces make this a welcoming spot to curl up with a good book or work.